South African Legislators recently enacted major amendment to the Magistrate’s Court Rules through the introduction of Court-Annexed Mediation Rules

-- Promoting access to justice and restorative justice for the people of South Africa ;
+- Promoting access to justice and restorative justice for the people of South Africa.

-- Seeking to facilitate an expeditious and cost-effective resolution of disputes between disputing parties
+- Seeking to facilitate an expeditious and cost-effective resolution of disputes between disputing parties.

 - Assisting disputing parties by providing them with the potential for a wider and more extensive range of solutions to their dispute which range of options would ordinarily have been considered beyond the scope and powers of the judicial officer.

-The process for submission of a dispute to mediation remains voluntary and the Rules do not make any provision for compulsion through cost sanctions in those cases where one or both parties are not amenable to the matter being mediated.
+The submission of a dispute to mediation in terms of the Court Annexed Mediation Rules is voluntary and the Rules do not make any provision for compulsion through cost sanctions in those cases where one or both parties are not amenable to the matter being mediated.

-Currently the Rules are being run on a pilot scheme basis in various of the Johannesburg and Pretoria Magistrate Courts with roll out to the rest of the country to take place on a piecemeal basis according to resource availability.
+Currently, Magistrate’s Court Mediation Rules are being run on a pilot scheme basis in various of the Johannesburg and Pretoria Magistrate Courts with roll out to the rest of the country to take place on a piecemeal basis according to resource availability.